abisop/nuttx-docs/en/components/drivers/special/mtd.md

 the block on FLASH, modify the sector and re-write the erase block back to FLASH.
 For large NANDs this can be very inefficient.
-For example, I am currently using nand with a 128KB erase block size and 2K page size so each write can cause a 256KB data transfer\!
+For example, I am currently using nand with a 128KB erase block size and 2K page size so each write can cause a 256KB data transfer!

 NOTE that there is some caching logic within FAT and FTL so that this cached erase block can be reused if possible and writes will be deferred